whynotdakshh/Sargam-Terms-Of-Service/README.md

-# 📜 Sangam Terms of Service
+# 📜 Sargam Terms of Service

 _Last Updated: April 19, 2026_

-These Terms of Service ("Terms") govern your use of **Sangam**, a Discord music bot.
+These Terms of Service ("Terms") govern your use of **Sargam**, a Discord music bot.

-By inviting or using Sangam, you agree to these Terms.
+By inviting or using Sargam, you agree to these Terms.

 ---

 ## 📌 Acceptance of Terms

-By using Sangam, you confirm that:
+By using Sargam, you confirm that:
 - You comply with Discord’s Terms of Service
 - You are responsible for your usage of the bot